lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 can be stored in the TV and elided during the transmission.
 Otherwise, SCHC will send the token length in the Compression Residue.

-For the Token Value, SCHC MUST NOT send it as a variable-length residue to avoid ambiguity with Token Length.
+For the Token Value, SCHC MUST NOT send it as a variable-length in the Compression Residue to avoid ambiguity with Token Length.
 Therefore, SCHC MUST use the Token length value to define the size of the Compression Residue.
 SCHC designates a specific function "tkl" that the Rule MUST use to complete the field description.
 During the decompression, this function returns the value contained in the Token Length field.

 # CoAP options
 CoAP defines options placed after the based header in Option Numbers order; see {{RFC7252}}.
 Each Option instance in a message uses the format Delta-Type (D-T), Length (L), Value (V).
 The SCHC Rule builds the description of the option by using in the Field ID the Option Number built from D-T; in TV, the Option Value; and the Option Length uses section 7.4 of  {{RFC8724}}.
 When the Option Length has a well-known